nwinters13/comp20-s2014-team4/proposal/proposal.md

     has a different price and lifespan.

 ####This prototype will specialize to groceries:
-  * It can be difficult to estimate weekly grocery costs and a food budget.
-  * Long term, but expensive, purchases can cause spikes in spending and create unnecessary worry.
+  * Long term, but expensive, purchases can cause spikes in spending which  makes conventional budget graphing method not to reflect the true cost over a time period.

 ####Example:
   * You likely only buy spices, flour, sugar, and other staples once